Grounds For Change: Only YOU Can Prevent Overflowing Landfills Through Composting

 Color: Compost that is ready to be used should be a rich, dark brown color, often referred to as “black gold” for its hue and rich nutrient quality.

 Texture: The texture of mature compost is smooth and crumbly.
 You shouldn’t be able to identify the components of the compost.
 For instance, visible peelings or leaves would indicate the compost is not ready to be used.

 Temperature: Compost that is ready to use should not be warm (within 10 degrees of the outdoor temperature).
-As the composting process produces heat, if your compost pile is warm, it is not yet ready.
+As the composting process produces heat, and if your compost pile is warm, it is not yet ready.

 Size: A mature compost pile is said to be reduced by one third of its original amount.

 When your compost is mature and ready to use, you can…